 Prior to working for the Pac-10 Office, he had stints in the Athletics Departments at Cal, Central Connecticut State and Notre Dame.

 A 1984 graduate of the University of Notre Dame, Coonan received his law degree from Loyola Law School in Los Angeles in 1987, where he earned a spot on the Law Review.
 In his final semester he clerked for Judge Cynthia Holcomb Hall on the U.S. Circuit Court of Appeals for the Ninth District.
 After passing the California Bar exam, Coonan practiced law in Los Angeles for eight years.
 In 1994, he served as the finance director for the United States congressional campaign of Corky Larson.

 Coonan is the fifth director of athletics at Santa Clara since Pat Malley took over the reigns in 1965.
 Since that time, Tom O'Connor (1986-92), Carroll Williams (1992-2000) and Cheryl Levick (2000-2004) have served in that role on the Mission Campus.
 Coonan oversees all aspects of operating the department's 19 NCAA Division I intercollegiate sports as well as its recreation, intramural and club sports programs.

 Coonan, a devoted father and husband, is married to the former Donna Kreter.
 The couple has three children, Claire, Tommy and Kevin.
 For the past several years Coonan and his daughter Claire have volunteered with InnVision,, a Bay Area non-profit organization serving the homeless.
 Coonan was added to the Board of Directors of InnVision in September of 2009, and was named Chairman of the Board in December of 2010.
-Recently he helped steer that organization through a merger with Shelter Network, and now serves as Co-Chair for the combined entity – InnVision Shelter Network.
+Recently he helped steer that organization through a merger with Shelter Network, and served as Co-Chair for the combined entity – InnVision Shelter Network - until 2013.